yigitkonur/go-native-squid-proxy/README.md

+# GoNativeSquidProxy

-Go-Proxy-Server is a high-performance, fast, and efficient proxy server fully written in Go.
-It serves as an alternative to traditional proxy solutions like Squid, offering modern features and superior performance thanks to Go's concurrency model.
+GoNativeSquidProxy is a high-performance, scalable proxy server fully written in Go, designed to efficiently handle HTTP/HTTPS requests as a modern alternative to Squid.

 ## Features